vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-caching.md

                   - node_modules
 ```

 This reduced the installation time of node modules from ~4-5 minute to ~2 minutes consistently.

-When the cache needs to
-be regenerated (i.e. new dependencies are installed, Node.js version updated, etc.), it will take more time.
-But, after
+When the cache needs to be regenerated (i.e. new dependencies are installed, Node.js version updated, etc.), the build
-the first time this is done, we go back to ~2 minutes.
+pipeline will take more time.
+But, after the first time this is done, we go back to ~2 minutes.

-Jobs that depend on this cache can then attach the workspace.
-Then, they don't need to install dependencies themselves!
+Jobs that depend on this cache can then attach the workspace, not needing to install dependencies themselves!

 ## Docker (and layer caching)